 “I feel that otaku have already become common to all countries.
-In Europe, in Korea, in Taiwan, in Hong Kong, in America, otaku really do not change.
+In Europe, Korea, Taiwan, Hong Kong, in America, otaku really do not change.
 I think that this is amazing.
-I say critical things towards otaku, but I don’t reject them.
+Sometimes, I say critical things about otaku, but I don’t reject them.
 I only say that we should take a step back and be self-conscious about these things.
 I think it’s perfectly fine so long as you act with an awareness of what you are doing, self-conscious and cognizant of the current situation.” says Anno in a 2003 interview with Kodansha.

 “I’m just not sure it’s a good thing to reach the point where you cut yourself off from society.
 I don’t understand the greatness of society, either.
 So I have no intention of going so far as to call for people to give up otaku-like things and become more suited to society.
 Only, I think there are many other interesting things in the world, and we don’t have to reject them.”

 While a lot of anime studios likely have staff that are anime fans, none were as proud of their Otaku identity as Gainax.
 Uforntualy it wasn’t to last.

 Unfortunately, many of Gainax’s key staff would leave the company.
 Their last project was an OVA of Masamune Datenicle which ended in 2018.
 They’re still around but haven’t made any new anime since.

 Meanwhile, Studio Trigger was formed in 2011 by Hiroyuki Imaishi and Masahiko Ōtsuka, ex-Gainax staff the former of whom directed two of their biggest hits: Gurren Lagann and Panty And Stocking With Garterbelt.